cysouw/diathesis/text/c02_structure.md

 c.
 Deine Frage beantwortet sich von selbst.
 :::

 Clause alternations are applied one after the other, i.e. the order of the alternations in a stack is of crucial importance in most examples (unordered stacks exist, but are unusual, see [@sec:intro-disjunct-diatheses]).
 Basically, a stack is just a list of clause alternations applied one after the other.
 Syntactically this is just a linear sequence of application, i.e. there is no branching possible with stacking.
 Semantically this means that each subsequent clause alternation has scope over the previous one.

 A stack can be written down using a symbol like +> to indicate the additive (+) and sequential (>) nature of the combination.
-The stack above [@last] can then be analysed as:

-- [@last a] +> *be‑* applicative +> reflexive anticausative = [@last c]
+The stack above [@last] can then be analysed as: [@last a] +> *be‑* applicative +> reflexive anticausative = [@last c].
 This notation leads to concise analyses, as shown for example in [@next] for the difference between the sentences [@next a,b] and [@next c,d].

 ::: ex
 a.
 Der Lehrer hat die Aufgabe lösen wollen. \